Psy-Fer/interARTIC/docs/usage.md

 - Fill the first two fields:

    **1. Location of your input data.** This should be an absolute path of a directory.
 Usually, this should simply be the location where MinKNOW writes data from sequencing runs on your machine.
 On a GridION/PromethION the default location is the `/data` folder.
-If you use a MinION on a laptop, the current default location is  `/var/lib/minknow/data/` (although this may change for future versions on MinKNOW).
+If you use a MinION on a laptop, the current default location is  `/var/lib/minknow/data/` (although this may change for future versions of MinKNOW).
 Alternatively, you can provide a path to a custom directory where you have chosen to copy your sequencing data.

    **2. Location of your sample-barcode .csv files.** This should be an absolute path of a directory.
 We expect you to put the sample-barcode .csv manifest files directly inside this directory (not inside any sub directories).